phargogh/experiment-with-terraform/gcp-tutorial/README.md

 ## Objective: Get it to work with what we need

-- [ ] how to deploy a VM with a startup script?
+- [x] how to deploy a VM with a startup script? --> See "server-1" configuration
 - [ ] How to deploy with a build on GHA?